ManishaMatta/SP500/README.md

 './requirements.txt' -> file has a list of all the necessary packages required to run this code

-**NOTE**: Please check for the installation of `tensorflow` as it takes longer and if any issues please follow the below commands [https://www.tensorflow.org/install/pip#macos].

-manually install by : `conda install tensorflow`   [Please uninstall and reinstall if any issues]
+**For installing _tensorflow_ ,please follow the below steps**

-manually install by : `pip install tensorflow` https://www.tensorflow.org/install/pip#macos [faced few version compatibility issues in mac -ERROR zsh: illegal hardware instruction python.
-Please use the conda option]
+1. manually install by : `pip install tensorflow` https://www.tensorflow.org/install/pip#macos [worked in windows ,but faced few version compatibility issues in mac -ERROR zsh: illegal hardware instruction python.
+Please use the conda option if errors]

+[or]
+2. manually install by : `conda install tensorflow`   [Please uninstall and reinstall if any issues]

+Please check for the installation of `tensorflow` as it takes longer and if any issues please follow the commands in https://www.tensorflow.org/install/pip#macos link.

 #### Packages Installed